nanoc/nanoc.app/content/docs/4-basic-concepts.md

 To get the path of the compiled item, use [`Nanoc3::Item#path`](/docs/api/3.2/Nanoc3/Item.html#path-instance_method).
 This path is relative to the output directory; it starts with a slash which indicates the web root, i.e. the output directory.
 The index filenames are stripped off the end of the path.
 You can pass a `:rep` option to get the path of a specific representation.
 For example, the path of an item that is compiled to `output/foo/index.html` is `/foo/`.

+During compilation, items cannot be modified.
+You can, however, adjust the item content and attributes in the preprocessor.

 ### Creating an Item

 Items are stored as plaintext files on the hard drive (unless you’re using esoteric data sources), so it’s easy to manually create items. nanoc provides a `create_item` (or `ci`) command for making item generation easier, though.
 This command looks like this: